2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 It was this campaign of agitation for free trade, throughout the kingdom, with tens of thousands of members, that set Bastiat's pen on fire and radically and definitively changed the course of his life.

 The League can be compared to a traveling university, educating economically those who attended its meetings across the country—common folk, industrialists, cultivators, and farmers, all of whom the League had taken under its wing and whose interests the grain laws oppressed.
-Richard Cobden was the soul of the movement and an outstanding agitator.
+Richard Cobden was the driving force behind the movement and an outstanding agitator.

 ![image](assets/en/040.webp)